 - Identify needs and opportunities for increased nutrition and food system education in coordination with other District coalitions, including the Healthy Youth and Schools Commission, the Diabesity Committee, and the Mayor’s Committee on Nutrition, Health, and Physical Activity.

 - Support local food producers that promote and preserve DC culture and food traditions: The District already promotes local makers and producers through successful programs such as Made in DC.
-The District could further support small food producers, particularly minority and female business owners and those maintaining ethnic food traditions, by increasing engagement and promotion of these types of businesses through targeted programming and marketing.
+Small food producers, particularly minority and female business owners and those maintaining ethnic food traditions, should have access to more support through increased engagement and promotion of these types of businesses through targeted programming and marketing.